commuterjoy/ltn-gis/README.md

-How much of Ealing road network was converted to low-traffic neighbourhoods during the pandemic?
+Q. How much of Ealing road network was converted to low-traffic neighbourhoods during the pandemic?

+A. About 54km, or 9% of the public road infrastruction in the borough.

+Here's a few notes on using QGIS do work this out.

 # Prep